 Assisted Listening System

-Wireless headphones are available on a reservation basis.
-The headphones amplify proceedings for the hearing impaired.
+Wireless headphones are available by reservation for the hearing impaired.

 Computer Connection Access

-A connection to the AV system in the courtrooms is available at the Counsel tables and podium for those who use laptop computers.
-Connection to the system is though a standard 15-pin male VGA cable and a male 1/8” audio cable.
+A laptop connection to the AV system is available in courtrooms at counsel tables and the podium.
+Connection is via a standard 15-pin male VGA cable and a male 1/8” audio cable.
 This equipment does not support DVI-D, S-Video, or HDMI connections.